DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 The idea that we learn by interacting with our environment is probably the first to occur to us when we think about the nature of learning.
 When an infant plays, waves its arms or looks about, it has no explicit teacher, but it does have a direct sensorimotor connection to its environment.
 Exercising this connection produces a wealth of information about cause and effect, about the consequences of actions, and about what to do in order to achieve goals.
 Throughout our lives, such interaction are undoubtedly a major source of knowledge about our environment and ourself.
-Whether we are learning to drive a car to hold conversation, we are acutely aware of how our environment responds to what we do, and we seek to influence what happens through our behavior.
+Whether we are learning to drive a car, to hold conversation, we are acutely aware of how our environment responds to what we do and we seek to influence what happens through our behavior.
 Learning from interaction is a foundational idea underlaying nearly all theories of learning and intelligence.[1]

 Reinforcement learning is learning what to do - how to map situation to action -- so as to maximize a numerical rewards signal.
 The learner is not told which actions to take, but instead must discover which actions yield the most rewards by